CampHof/BlackJack-RoyalMatch-Simulator/README.md

 ## Other Stuff

+Uses [pyDealer](https://github.com/Trebek/pydealer) to do the heavy lifting regarding the deck of cards.

 I was surprised at how many trials it took for the odds and ROI to stablize.
 I thought I was going to be able to get away with running only 10k trials but even at 1MM hands played, there was still a small amount of movement.
 At 10MM trials the numbers stablized and were then validated against WizardOfOdds.com's math.

 The code is set to print to a text file since printing to the console would crash at 10MM trials.